jimbo2150/php-css-tokenizer/README.md

-# PHP Typed Object Model
+# PHP CSS Tokenizer
-## A PHP implementation of the CSS Typed Object Model (OM).
+## A CSS parser written in PHP.

 ## THIS IS A WORK IN PROGRESS (WIP)

-## Documentation
-Documentation coming soon.

 ## Resources